-Rebecca Vozzo is an associate athletic trainer at Virginia and works with the men’s lacrosse and oversees the intern working with the squash teams.
-Vozzo is also in charge of coordinating drug testing of all university student-athletes and coordinates Sports Medicine for UVa summer camps.
-She has been at Virginia since the summer of 2009.
+Rebecca Vozzo is an Associate Athletic Trainer at Virginia and works with the men’s lacrosse program.
+Vozzo is also in charge of coordinating drug testing of all university student-athletes and oversees the certified intern athletic trainers working in Sports Medicine.
+In addition, Vozzo is a Preceptor in Virginia’s master’s program in Athletic Training.
+She has been at UVA since the summer of 2009.

 A Certified Athletic Trainer since 2002, Vozzo was also certified as Strength & Conditioning Specialist through the National Strength & Conditioning Association in 2003.
-She is also trained in Graston Technique and Kinesiotape application.
+She is also a certified Corrective Exercise Specialist and is trained in Graston Technique, Kinesiotape application, and Mental Health First Aid.

 Vozzo currently resides in Charlottesville.